 - Are you able to hear what people nearby are saying?

 The decibel level isn’t the only factor to measure.
-The length of exposure to noise must also be considered.
-Although hearing damage can occur with any noise over 85 dB, the longer the noise exposure, the higher the risk and the amount of damage increases.
+You must also consider the length of time exposed to noise.
+Hearing damage can occur with any noise over 85 dB.
+But, the longer the noise exposure, the higher the risk and the amount of damage increases.

-Any noise measuring under 85 dB does not require ear protection.
+Any noise measuring under 85 dB does not need ear protection.
 But how long can you listen above that level?
-Your hearing is likely safe if you’re exposed to 85 dB for less than eight hours a day, according to Action on Hearing Loss.
+Your hearing is likely safe if you’re exposed to 85 dB for less than eight hours a day.
+This is according to Action on Hearing Loss.
 Hearing damage can occur in as little as 15 minutes at 100 dB, and even sooner at higher levels.

-Now that you know what constitutes “too loud,” you’ll know what to avoid when you can.
-If you have to yell to be heard by your friend, it’s a good time to move somewhere quieter.
+Now that you know what “too loud” is, you’ll know what to avoid when you can.
+If you have to yell for your friend to hear you, it’s a good time to move somewhere quieter.

 3. Take precautions

-What happens when you can’t avoid being exposed to loud noises?
-There are many times when loud noises cannot be avoided; for instance, if they are part of your job.
+What happens when you can’t avoid exposure to loud noises?
+There are many times when you can’t avoid loud noises.
+For instance, if they are part of your job, you cannot escape this.

-If sound levels reach 80 dB or above at work, ask your employer for noise protection and to assess the risk to your hearing by having an audiologist perform a baseline test.
+If sound levels reach 80 dB or above at work, ask your employer for noise protection.
+Also ask to assess the risk to your hearing by having an audiologist perform a baseline test.
 The workplace isn’t the only area with potential for damaging noise levels.
 Household chores can cause damage, such as vacuuming (75 dB) or mowing the lawn (106 dB).

 Wear protective hearing gear in all these situations.
 Earplugs and protective earphones are both smart choices.
-If you are regularly exposed to damaging noise levels, you may need custom ear plugs made by your audiologist.
+If you have regular exposure to damaging noise levels, you may need custom ear plugs.
+You can have these made by your audiologist.

-You should also take precautions when you know in advance that you’ll experience loud events or activities, such as an air show, traveling, concerts, auto racing or even hunting/shooting, which is linked to more hearing loss in children than loud music.
+You should also take precautions when you know that you’ll be at loud events or activities.
+These include air shows, traveling, concerts, auto racing or even hunting or shooting.
+These cause more hearing loss in children than loud music.

 4. Protect your hearing when listening to music

-Use of headphones and earbuds is not necessarily a major cause of hearing loss, according to Dr. Robert A. Dobie, a clinical professor of otolaryngology at the University of Texas Health Science Center at San Antonio.
-However, listening to your music too loudly and for too long through them can be a cause.
+Use of headphones and earbuds is not a major cause of hearing loss.
+Listening to your music at a loud level and for too long through them can be a cause.

 The danger comes from ambient noise, which is the noise surrounding you.
-If you are listening to music in a crowded, noisy cafeteria or on an airplane or school bus, you may turn up the sound so that you can hear better.
+If you are listening to music in a crowded, noisy environment, you may turn up the sound so that you can hear better.
 Most MP3 players can produce sounds up to 120 dB.

-Noise-cancelling headphones and earbuds may help block out much of that ambient noise to allow you to listen at a lower volume.
-Custom earphone molds can also be made by your audiologist, which are a great alternative for musicians and music lovers.
+Noise-cancelling headphones and earbuds may help block out much of that ambient noise.
+This allows you to listen at a lower volume.
+Custom earphone molds can also be a great alternative for musicians and music lovers.
 You need to be mindful of how long and how loud you are listening – the louder the volume, the shorter the time.

-Don’t toss out those old headphones just yet though.
-Being aware of your environment is crucial to your overall safety.
+Don’t toss out those old headphones yet.
+Being aware of your environment is crucial to your safety.
 If you are driving or going for a run, you need to hear the noises going on around you, such as cars passing by.
-Noise-cancelling headphones or earbuds won’t allow you to safely pay attention to your environment.
+Noise-cancelling headphones won’t let you to pay attention to your environment.